ryanwarrick/zaphod_ansible/README.md

 ## Ansible to the Rescue
 Informed by a background in IT compliance, I deeply appreciate the importance of configuration management and validation processes.
 Throughout my experience in cybersecurity administration, I have observed a general need for compliance and efficiency improvements.

 Ansible, Red Hat's open source IT automation tool, promises to provide help with these troublesome functions of IT.
-Consequently, I chose to learn about Ansible and use it to build this deployment automation tool.
+Consequently, I chose to learn about Ansible and how use it to build this deployment automation tool.

 ## Solution
 To consistently and repeatably create an appropriate production environment and deploy my Zaphod web app, I chose to use Ansible to help build out some of my DevOps stack.
-As a result, I can execute this ansible-playbook against a fresh install of Linux in a cloud VM to reliably deploy the Zaphod web app.
+As a result, I can execute this ansible-playbook against a fresh install of Linux in a cloud VM to reliably deploy the Zaphod web app from a package file.

 So far, Ansible has helped me with the deployment and administration of my Zaphod web app by helping to:
 - increase productivity by handling rote deployment and management tasks
-- minimize misconfiguration risks by reducing the opportunity for human error.
+- minimize misconfiguration risks by reducing the need for manual configuration tasks and, consequently, the opportunity for human error.
 - provide a level of auditability otherwise impractical through manual server administration methods

 # Control / Remote Node Requirements: